 People in my address book are all part of the Embrace of Humanity, but they don’t form their own Embrace.
 To form an Embrace, the parts have to be interconnected, not only have something in common, in this case; knowing me.
 It’s easy to think from a personal perspective; if I see things as belonging together, they should.
 You need to look at it from the standpoint of the Embrace; are all my parts interconnected?

 A Different Scale for Time and Space

 When we take the perspective as a wider Embrace, especially a larger one, the timescale and size are very different from our own.
 We are used to experience reality from our human scale; a thousand kilometres is very far, and a thousand years is hard to imagine.
 Planet Earth or the Galaxy moves on another scale and pace.
 Our interpretations of what we experience when we lean out into a wider Embrace and take it as our first-person perspective has to take this into account.
-My processing unit may not recognise any time nor space, because they are so vast.
+My processing unit, my human brain, may not recognise any time nor space, because they are so vast.

 Some Embraces are very well defined; our planet, a group of people gathered together in a room, an ecosystem on an island.
 What is inside, and what is not is relatively clear.
 Other Embraces have fuzzy boundaries; for example a species, a family, a mountain, a town.
 In our experience, it doesn’t matter if the edges are a bit fuzzy as long as the core is well defined.

 The Wider Embraces perspectives may sound like the Oneness spiritual people talk about, and it is, and it is not.
 The Wider Embraces method reveals the many “Onesesses”, all based in our manifest world.
 There are no free-floating Embraces.
 That not saying that there are other free-floating entities out there somewhere, but they are not part of what we discuss here.

 Different types of Embraces often overlap.
 We can either work with each type at a time or the Embrace of all aspects.